 Sarah Kayali, MMWC Intern assisting Rawand at the Islamic Resource Center

-As an evaluator for the program, Yazaw saw up close the hardships of the Syrian refugees in the sprawling Zaatari and Azraq camps.
-And she interviewed young refugees inside and outside of the camps about their hopes for an education and the barriers they faced in achieving that.
+As an assistant evaluator for the program, Yazaw saw up close the hardships of the Syrian refugees in the sprawling Zaatari and Azraq camps.
+She interviewed young people inside and outside of the camps about their hopes for an education and the barriers they faced.

 She didn’t realize it at the time, but Yazaw was laying the foundation for her work in peace-building during her time in Spain.
 She had been assigned to work with Spanish-speaking students who were learning English.
 But the class quickly devolved into bedlam as students mocked her hijab and her accent and called her a terrorist and worse.